mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 ## Chapter 7

 "Do you hear it?
-The ziyu... do you hear it?"
+The ziyu..."

 I looked up and saw my mother.
-Hae smudged skin was illuminated by the low Ara-light of morning, and the leaves on the ziyu above us.
+Hae clay-smudged skin was illuminated by the low Ara-light of morning, and the leaves on the ziyu above us.

 "The wind.
 It speaks," thi said.